 “However, given that the company announced an aggressive rollout schedule, we assume management’s plan includes a rapid increase in production,” Cross said.

-One of Apple’s key suppliers for screens, Sharp Corp. , is struggling with high costs and scrambling to raise funds to pay debt.
+Sharp Corp. , is struggling with high costs and scrambling to raise funds to pay debt.

 Sharp, a Japanese company that is negotiating a deal to sell a big stake in itself to Taiwan’s Hon Hai, also Apple’s largest contract manufacturer, has fallen behind schedule on production of screens for Apple’s latest iPhone, a source had told Reuters in late August.